 Sri Lanka has signed an agreement to join Project Loon as well.
 Also, the Sri Lankan government had announced buying a 25% stake in a joint venture with Google.

-Google’s Project Loon was first launched in New Zealand and promises to be a much more affordable alternative to installing fiber optic cables all around the world, or building mobile phone masts in the far flung areas of the world, such as the jungles and mountains of Indonesia.
+Google’s Project Loon was first launched in New Zealand.
+It has promises to be a much more affordable alternative to installing fiber optic cables all around the world, or building mobile phone masts in the far flung areas of the world, such as the jungles and mountains of Indonesia.

-Project Loon is of a particular benefit to a country like Indonesia, and will in future be beneficial to much of Africa and India because it aims to provide internet access to the vast majority of the populations in these regions (such as 100 million out of Indonesia’s population of 255 million), that are even today unconnected to any network.
+Project Loon is of a particular benefit to a country like Indonesia, and will in future be beneficial to much of Africa and India.
+Because, it aims to provide internet access to the vast majority of the populations in these regions (such as 100 million out of Indonesia’s population of 255 million), that even today has no connection to any network.

 As Google says in its blog, “From Sabang all the way to Merauke, many of these people live in areas without any existing internet infrastructure, so we hope Google’s project loon balloon-powered internet could someday help give them access to the information and opportunity of the web.”

-This information has been brought to you by DoSpeedTest.com, the #1 internet speed test tool you can use.
+You’re reading this information on DoSpeedTest.com, the #1 internet speed test tool you can use.